Rebalancing: How to get your portfolio back on track

 The rebalancing bonus is not a law of nature.
 It works best when prices return to the mean after spikes – the so-called regression to the mean.
 In phases with long-lasting trends, however, rebalancing can slow you down because you sell winners too early.
 None other than Charlie Munger, Warren Buffett’s partner of many years, firmly rejected rebalancing for precisely this reason: systematically cutting winners slows down the growth of your portfolio.

-Then there are the transaction costs.
-If you have to rebalance with an expensive house bank, you will quickly eat up the bonus again.
-The rebalancing bonus is therefore only worthwhile with a low-cost online broker where the fees per transaction are low.
+On top of that, there are transaction costs.
+With an expensive primary bank, those costs can quickly eat into the savings.
+The rebalancing savings are therefore only worthwhile with a low-cost online broker that charges low fees per transaction.

 Therefore: See the bonus as a welcome extra, not as a guarantee.